 Advanced device analysis

-Once you are done with types of analysis, there are advanced analysis options available to you:
+Once you are done with the analysis types, there are advanced analysis options available to you:

 Here, you start with specifying a profile.
 Profiles are the convenient means to switch between types of investigations and select proper Belkasoft X settings: